Should You Use Google Ads For Clothing Business in 2020?

 Now, targeting the right transactional keywords in your Google ads brings terrific results.

 We made a Google search for the keyword *cheap and trendy clothing stores*.
 Here are the first few results that Google returned.

-Now, if you pay close attention to your search results, you’d often find the top few (4, in our case) results to be the Ads.
-Try different variants of the keyphrase; the pattern would remain the same.
+Now, if you pay close attention, you’d find the top (4, in this case) results to be the Ads.
+Try different variants of the keyphrase, and the pattern would remain the same.

 Lucky for advertisers, most people would click on the ads and would probably make a purchase.
-As a matter of fact, 2015 based Sitewit stats show the click-through percentage of the top 3 ads to be 41% of the total clicks all the results of the page get.
+As a matter of fact, 2015 based Sitewit stats show the click percentage of the top 3 ads to be 41% of the total clicks that all the results of the page get.

 3- Fruitful Geotargeting

 As a local business, you do not want to target the whole nation, unless you are a fan of *555 ways to lose bucks on useless stuff*.

 So if you are here to learn the right from wrong, you’d want to use geo-targeting by using keywords that your exact potentials are likely to use if they need your services.

 “But, local SEO is a good solution,” you’d say.